 - user accounting database functions

-These functions provide access to the user accounting database, utmp.
-Entries in the database are described by the definitions and data structures in <utmp.h>.
+These functions provide access to the user accounting database, utmpx (see utmpx(4)).
+Entries in the database are described by the definitions and data structures in <utmpx.h>.

-char ut_user; /* user login name */ char ut_id; /* /sbin/inittab id */ /* (usually line #) */ char ut_line; /* device name (console, lnxx) */ short ut_pid; /* process id */ short ut_type; /* type of entry */ struct exit_status ut_exit; /* exit status of a process */ /* marked as DEAD_PROCESS */ time_t ut_time; /* time entry was made */
+char ut_user; /* user login name */ char ut_id; /* /etc/inittab id */ /* (usually line #) */ char ut_line; /* device name */ /* (console, lnxx) */ pid_t ut_pid; /* process id */ short ut_type; /* type of entry */ struct exit_status ut_exit; /* exit status of a process */ /* marked as DEAD_PROCESS */ struct timeval ut_tv; /* time entry was made */ int ut_session; /* session ID, used for */ /* windowing */ short ut_syslen; /* significant length of */ /* ut_host */ /* including terminating null */ char ut_host; /* host name, if remote */

 short e_termination; /* termination status */ short e_exit; /* exit status */